WalletConnect/walletconnect-docs/docs/specs/push/push-proposal.md

 User can approve or reject the push proposal from its wallet.

-In future events, the app can trigger push notitifcations after subscriptions has been approved.
+In future events, the app can trigger push notifications after subscription has been approved.

 ## Proposal Protocol